bhargavkaranam/hotstar-player/README.md

 # hotstar-player
-Hack to stream in Ubuntu and watch Premium videos for free
+Hack to stream in Ubuntu